 Geological processes in the British Isles

 The landscape of the British Isles has undergone dramatic changes during the history of the Earth, from shallow sea to desert to the familiar terrain of the 21st century.
-In this unit you will explore the processes that have shaped the British landscape over time, gaining insight into the geological evolution of the entire planet.
+In this free course, Geological processes in the British Isles, you will explore the processes that have shaped the British landscape over time, gaining insight into the geological evolution of the entire planet.

 - identify any of the main terranes making up the British Isles on the basis of a description of its age, main rock types, dominant structures, and plate tectonic setting.

 You can start this course right now without signing-up.
 Click on any of the course content sections below to start at any point in this course.